 |Medical Use of Red Cells ||In progress ||Parts 1 & 2 reported |

 |Audit of the Labelling of Blood Samples for Transfusion||Complete||Complete|

-A retrospective audit of the use of blood in adult cardiac surgery is also being conducted in cardiac centres has now been completed and reported on.
+A retrospective audit of the use of blood in adult cardiac surgery conducted in cardiac centres has now been completed and reported on.

 'QuickAudits' an automated clinical audit reporting system has been launched.
 Future National Comparative Audits will have an associated QuickAudit tool for follow up re-audit.

 Limited funds are available from the RTC budget to help staff with the costs of attending conferences, study days etc. General rules and guidance on funding for educational events are outlined in this information sheet (pdf 4KB).

 We aim to make your local RTC site the first place you think of looking online for transfusion related information.
 It is divided into these areas: